 Microsoft adorned Windows 10 based on the users’ need with the inclusion of a few top-notch features.
-One of them is the access to Install PowerShell Core on Windows 10 and that is probably taken the operating system beyond the age.
+One of them is the access to Install PowerShell Core on Windows 11 or 10 and that is probably taken the operating system beyond the age.
 If you have already updated your OS to the latest version, it has fully functional PowerShell version is 5.1 working in collaboration with .NET framework.

 Microsoft developed the utility as an automation and configuration framework which functions in harmony with the existing tools in your system.
 This is a multi-platform tool for Windows operating system, Linux moreover MAC.
 It can deal with structured data like XML, JSON, CSV and a few similar ones.
 At the same time, can monitor object models, and REST APIs.
 The framework included in it processes command-line shell, cmdlets, and other scripting supportive languages.